 Chocolate and confectionery is one of Belgium’s greatest draws.
 In fact, the praline was invented right here in Brussels!

-What this means is that there are a number of chocolate shops that stay open late in order to pull in more chocolate lovers, both local and foreign alike.
+What this means is that several chocolate shops stay open late to pull in more chocolate lovers, both local and foreign alike.

-By visiting one of these chocolate shops late at night, you’ll see less crowds and a more relaxed approach to souvenir shopping.
+By visiting one of these chocolate shops late at night, you’ll see fewer crowds and a more relaxed approach to souvenir shopping.